 Algae

-At the first sign of algae, usually seen at the top of the pool walls or on steps, you should shock the pool to eliminate it before it has a chance to take hold and give you a completely green pool.
-To find out about Algae and how to get rid of it read my article Algae 101.
+At the first sign of algae, usually seen at the top of the pool walls or on steps, you should shock the pool to eliminate it before it can take hold and give you a completely green pool.
+To learn about Algae and how to get rid of it, read my article Algae 101.

 When free chlorine is low

-When you test your pool’s water chemistry using test strips or a test kit and it shows that the free chlorine level is low (and the combined chlorine is high) then you will need to shock the pool to bring the free chlorine level up to the correct level.
+When you test your pool’s water chemistry using test strips or a test kit, if it shows that the free chlorine level is low (and the combined chlorine is high) you must shock the pool to bring the free chlorine level up to the correct level.

-Outside of regular maintenance, shocking a pool is a good preventative measure any time environmental factors increase the risks of bacteria and algae growth or disrupt the pool’s pH levels.
+Shocking a pool Outside regular maintenance is a good preventative measure whenever environmental factors increase the risks of bacteria and algae growth or disrupt the pool’s pH levels.

 Shocking and reducing chloramines in pool water